 Electromagnetic Rat and Mice Repellers

-Electromagnetic Rodent repellers utilizes the existing wiring within the walls of your home or building by simply sending a pulsing or shifting signal through the wires, which is a sound we can’t hear but rodents can.
+Electromagnetic Rodent repellers utilize the existing wiring within the walls of your home or building by simply sending a pulsing or shifting signal through the wires, which is a sound we can’t hear but rodents can.
 They find this to be uncomfortable and therefore, they see that location as hostile and will move out.
 The signal is turned on and off at set intervals so the rodents will not build up a tolerance.
 Electromagnetic vibrations from the unit are picked up by the rodents, making it difficult or impossible for them to gather food, breed and build their nests, and communicate with each other.
 As a result, your home becomes an extensive pest repeller and all rats and mice will want to escape and stay away.

 People have often referred to the technology as the following: imagine yourself trying to sleep at night time, your neighbors are having a huge party and @ 2 am they have heavy metal playing extra loud.
 You suddenly are awake and startled.
 You are just about to head over to your neighbors to give them a strong recommendation of turning the music off, but before you open the front door, the horrific sound stops.
 You go to bed again thinking that was a mistake, you settle back into your nice comfortable bed when moments later the heavy metal music goes to full bore.
 This time the neighbors may not be so lucky.
 Therefore, demonstrating that rodents can not get used to the sounds or vibrations which gets turned on and off and varying times.
 This makes it very difficult for the rodents to nest / drink / eat and multiply.